Rebirth of NOBLE SOULS

 Some of my paintings go through many stages before they are complete.
-In this example I was trying for a certain result, initially wanting to mimic the look of marbling by painting it.
+In this example called “Raven Stole The Moon”, I was trying for a certain result, initially wanting to mimic the look of marbling by painting it.
 This was not successful, even after painting the background dark.
 Some things about the painting I liked, but lacking good reference, the lower face and arm appeared awkward.
 If the anatomy isn’t working, the painting won’t work.

 So, I marbled it this summer!